Member Organizations

 Quality Assurance

-The Canadian Public Accountability Board (CPAB), under the Canada Corporations Act, is responsible for conducting quality assurance (QA) reviews through the inspection of selected high-risk sections of audit files of reporting issuers (RI) and by an evaluation of the elements of quality control of the firms who audit them.
+The Canadian Public Accountability Board (CPAB), under National Instrument 52-108 Auditor Oversight, is responsible for conducting audit quality assurance (QA) reviews through the inspection of selected higher-risk sections of audit files of reporting issuers (RI) and by an evaluation of the elements of quality management of the firms who audit them.

 Firms are subject to inspection by the CPAB depending upon their number of RI clients.
-Generally, firms with more than 100 RI clients are subject to annual inspection; those with between 50 and 100 clients are subject to inspection every two years; and other firms are subject to inspection every three years.
-The CPA Canada states in its 2018 SMO Action Plan that the CPAB’s QA system fulfills all the requirements of SMO 1.
+Generally, firms auditing 100 or more RI are subject to annual inspection; those between 50 and 99 RI audits are subject to inspection every two years, and other firms are subject to inspection on their risk-adjusted methodology.
+CPA Canada states that the CPAB's QA system fulfills all the requirements of SMO 1.

 Current Status: Adopted